karmab/kcli/doc/index.rst

 This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
 It will also report IPS for any vm connected to a dhcp-enabled libvirt network and generally for every vm deployed from this client.

-There is also support for - gcp - aws - kubevirt - ovirt
+There is also support for

+-  gcp
+-  aws
+-  kubevirt
+-  ovirt
+-  openstack

 Installation
 ============